infeng/vscode-admin/README.md

 -------------------

-This extension contains code snippets for `dfxk admin app`.
+This extension contains code snippets for `epig admin app`.

 ## Installation